Question: What is COVID-19?

-Most of our wedding clients have either cancelled or postponed until 2021.
-But it is still possible to have a wonderful intimate nuptial with a more selective guest list.
+Most of our wedding clients have either cancelled or postponed until 2021, some still waiting into 2023.
+It is still possible to have a wonderful intimate nuptial with a more selective guest list.
 Here are a few tips for our new normal:

 • You can still have live music!
 Hire a smaller ensemble for your ceremony and reception.
 Instead of a

 string quartet have a solo violinist.
 Instead of a band maybe hire a one man band who can sing and self-accompany on guitar and or piano.

 • Skip the reception line and wait to thank your guests for joining in your celebration at once during speeches and toasts.

 • Seat your guests at large tables far apart.
 Far enough that no one could accidentally grab the wrong water glass or utensils.

 • Avoid a buffet where people could bunch up in a line and possibly contaminate food and dish ware.
 Have meals served to each individual at their seats.